marco-carrillo/workout-tracker/README.md

 ## Fitness Tracker Workout Dashboard

 This workout has been modified from its original given how odd its original behavior.
-It has been modified to provide the user with the statistics of the last seven workouts (generally one workout per day).
+It has been modified to provide the user with the statistics of the last seven workouts that have at least one exercise.
+Any workout without any exercise will be ignored.

-For those users that do two or more workouts per day, we recommend treating the workout as one throughout the day.
+If a user enters multiple workouts per day, it won't aggregate them.
+If will display them separately.

 For users that skipped workouts during the days, the application will provide the last seven, regardless of how long ago it was.